garciaoneris/JapanesePracticeApp/README.md

 # Japanese Practice PWA

-Practice Japanese vocabulary and kanji on an iPad (or anything with a modern browser).
-Ships as a Progressive Web App so it can be built on Windows and installed on an old iPad Pro without a Mac, Xcode, or an Apple Developer account.
+Practice Japanese vocabulary and kanji on anything with a modern browser.
+Ships as a Progressive Web App.

 ## What it does